davidgasquez/handbook/content/communications.md

 * Human beings are wired to respond to storytelling.
 A story arc is a way to structure ideas to tap into this response, typically by describing a change in the world.
 * Use positive language rather than negative language.
 * Write in a conversational tone.
 * Use second-person and describe actions to a user.
-Technical content talks to users when support agents can’t.
+Technical content talks to users when support agents can't.
 * Divide things into small chunks.
 * If you have multiple points in a text, number them to make replies easier.
 * Don't fully think through your ideas before writing.
 It's inefficient.
 The best way to think is by writing.
 It compels your brain to connect the dots.
 [Write whatever helps you think better](https://twitter.com/eugeneyan/status/1256828197410201601).
 Separate the processes of creation from improving.
-You can’t write and edit.
+You can't write and edit.
 * You can use tools like [Hemingway](http://www.hemingwayapp.com/) or [Ludwig](https://ludwig.guru/) to improve.

 ## Feedback